Joice Heth

 Joice Heth (c.
-1756 – February 19, 1836) was an African-American woman who was exhibited by P.T.
-Barnum with the false claim that she was the 161-year-old nursing mammy of George Washington.
-Her exhibition under these claims, and her public autopsy, gained considerable notoriety.
+1756 – February 19, 1836) was an enslaved African-American woman who was exhibited in the United States during the final months of her life.
+In 1835, showman P. T. Barnum promoted her with the false claim that she was the 161-year-old former wet nurse of George Washington, helping to launch his career while making Heth one of the most widely publicized performers of the era.
+Elderly, blind, and largely paralyzed, she appeared before audiences telling stories about Washington and singing hymns.

-Biography
+Following Heth's death in 1836, her body remained a public attraction.
+A widely attended public autopsy concluded that she was about 80 years old, disproving Barnum's claims about her age, but Barnum continued the publicity by falsely asserting that the wrong body had been examined.
+Historians have described Heth's exhibition, and the display of her body after death, as an early example of the commercialization of race, spectacle, and pseudoscience in American popular entertainment.

+Early life

 Little is known of Heth's early years.
 In 1835, she was enslaved by John S. Bowling and exhibited in Louisville, Kentucky.
 In June 1835, she was sold to promoters R.W.
 Lindsay and Coley Bartram.

-Lindsay introduced her as having been the childhood nurse of George Washington, but, lacking success, he sold her in her old age to P.T.
-Barnum.
-Posters advertising her shows in 1835 included the lines, "Joice Heth is unquestionably the most astonishing and interesting curiosity in the World!
-She was the slave of Augustine Washington, (the father of Gen. Washington) and was the first person who put clothes on the unconscious infant, who, in after days, led our heroic fathers on to glory, to victory, and freedom.
-To use her own language when speaking of the illustrious Father of this Country, 'she raised him'.
-Joice Heth was born in the year 1674, and has, consequently, now arrived at the astonishing age of 161 years".